Turkey Tail Mushroom: Benefits, Evidence and How to Use It

 Primary bioactives PSK, PSP (protein-bound polysaccharides)

-Key benefits studied Immune modulation, gut microbiome, NK cell activity
+Key benefits studied Traditional immune support, gut microbiome, NK cell activity

 Teelixir product Organic Turkey Tail 10:1 Extract, 50g